-Our Board of Directors' dividend policy is to distribute dividends of up to 75% of our annual distributable profits each year (amended on August 9, 2017 from previously 50% of our annual distributable profits each year), subject to any applicable law.
+Our Board of Directors' dividend policy was amended on August 9, 2017 to distribute dividends of up to 75% of our annual distributable profits each year (previously 50% of our annual distributable profits), subject to any applicable law.
 We have paid dividends since 2012.
 Our Board of Directors may in its discretion and at any time, whether as a result of a one-time decision or a change in policy, change the rate of dividend distributions or decide not to distribute a dividend.